llutsefer/Exam-1-ObjectOrientedProgramming-2022/README.md

 - `kol1_2022.pdf`: This file contains the exam tasks in PDF format.
 You can access it via this link: https://github.com/llutsefer/Exam-1-ObjectOrientedProgramming-2022/files/11449941/kol1_2022.pdf
+- `kol_2022_tests.pdf`: The file contains the tests that needed to be written for this project in PDF format.
+You can access it via this link: https://github.com/llutsefer/Exam-1-ObjectOrientedProgramming-2022/files/11454494/kol_2022_tests.pdf

 ## Disclaimer